gary-jipp/lighthouse-react-w07d01/README.md

   - can (should)  be reusable
   - in functional React, components are just JavaScript functions
   - designing components

+## Virtual DOM
+  - this is what makes React so fast
+  - Virtual & Real DOM
+  - Render  pathes the real dom with changes only

 ##  Create a React app
   - create-react app.
 Often you'll see it called "CRA"